Leiisawesome/StatArb_Gemini/docs/SINGLE_SOURCE_STRATEGY_TEMPLATE_IMPLEMENTATION_PLAN.md

 ## 🎯 Executive Summary

-This document outlines the comprehensive re-architecture plan to achieve **single source of truth** for strategy definitions using strategy templates.
-The goal is to eliminate all duplication of strategy definitions across the 3-layer architecture and centralize all strategy logic in template files.
+This document outlines the comprehensive re-architecture plan to achieve **single source of truth** for strategy definitions using a **hybrid template approach**.
+The goal is to eliminate all duplication of strategy definitions across the 3-layer architecture and centralize all strategy logic in a three-tier template system: **base/generic templates**, **specific templates**, and **composite templates**.

 ## 🏗️ Current Architecture Issues